payne/documentation/terminal/tmux.md

 Make sure you install tmux greater than 1.8.

 You can ssh into a box with iTerm and run `tmux -CC` or `tmux -CC a` to get into a tmux session that will allow you to use iTerm panes.
-This is much easier than using tmux panes and makes copy and pasting easier.
+This is much easier than using tmux panes and makes copy and pasting easier :)

 Configure
 ---------